HakamMssarwe/Calculator/README.md

 2. How to solve problems in a better way and turn bigger problems into small ones.

 ## Note
 I made this on my first year of college and I forgot to add the feature to allow float numbers.
-For now the calculator can only support calculations with integers but can also return float numbers as a result
+For now the calculator can only support calculations with integers but can also return float numbers as a result (might release this feature in the future depending on my schedule and free time)